vincentsijben/genart-website/randomness/index.md

 Keep in mind: if you use any max number in your random call like `random(-15,15)`, you've essentially expanded the resulting range 30 times now, from 0-1 to 0-30 (subtracting 15).
 The formula [multiplies the result](https://github.com/processing/p5.js/blob/e32b45367baad694b1f4eeec0586b910bfcf0724/src/math/random.js#L147) with this expanded number (30 in our case), so the difference for each first random result will then be 30 fold (`≈ 0.0116`).
 So in this example, the upper left circle will move 11.6 pixels to the right every 1000 frames or 16 seconds (1000/60).

 But wait, there are more patterns to be seen in this grid, right?
 Exactly!
-You can run [this sketch](https://editor.p5js.org/Vincentsijben/sketches/XmNB_sM0L) to get a nice overview of different amount of random() calls per consecutive seed.
+You can run [this sketch](https://editor.p5js.org/Vincentsijben/sketches/XmNB_sM0L) to get a nice overview of different amount of preceding `random()` calls per consecutive seed.
 If we set `amountOfPrecedingRandomCalls = 3` and `amountOfResults = 10`, we will get the next table, showing 10 consecutive seeds for 0, 1 ánd 2 extra random() calls before actually calculating the random() we want.

 ```
 seed	preceding random calls  result              	difference